Frequently Asked Questions about Conversation Partners Program

-You can meet with a conversation partner once a day and up to three times a week.
+You can meet with a conversation partner once a day and up to six times a week (four drop-ins and two appointments).
 You are also allowed to have a writing tutor session and a Conversation Partner session in a single day, as long as you have not exceeded the allowable writing tutor sessions per week.

 You may also choose to have a standing appointment with a Conversation Partner once a week.
 Standing appointments will be granted at the coordinator’s discretion, with first preference given to students who are referred by a professor or have needs specific to a particular course or project.
 Please see Elisabeth or Jen at the Writing Center to arrange standing appointments.

 I want to become a Conversation Partner.
 How do I apply?